- THE BASICS:

 - Multiply by 30 days to find kwh/season.

-- Multiply by 11.3 cents, or your cost of power usage found on your electric bill, to calculate cost.
+- Multiply by 11.3 cents, or your cost of power usage found on your electric bill, to calculate the cost.

 - Timers – control how long your lights are on, do not mount outside